Hashtag Web3 Logo

 ERC-20 defines six mandatory functions that tokens must implement. totalSupply() returns the total token supply. balanceOf(address) returns a specific address's token balance. transfer(to, amount) sends tokens from your address to another.
 These three functions enable basic token operations.

 approve(spender, amount) authorizes another address to spend tokens on your behalf. allowance(owner, spender) checks how much an approved spender can still spend. transferFrom(from, to, amount) lets approved addresses transfer tokens.
-These approval functions enable smart contracts to interact with tokens on users' behalf—crucial for DeFi protocols.
+These approval functions enable smart contracts to interact with tokens on users' behalf, which is important for DeFi protocols.

 Events and Transparency

-Events don't change blockchain state—they're informational.
-But they're essential for tracking token activity efficiently.
+Events don't change blockchain state; they are informational.
+But they are essential for tracking token activity efficiently.
 Querying blockchain state for every token movement would be slow and expensive.
 Events provide an indexed, searchable record of what happened on-chain.

 The Approve/TransferFrom Pattern